BLOG

 Web Accessibility Standards: A Detailed Overview for Designers

-The World Wide Web Consortium Web Accessibility Initiative (W3C® WAI) defines web accessibility as “websites, tools, and technologies are designed and developed so that people with disabilities can use them.”
+The World Wide Web Consortium Web Accessibility Initiative (W3C® WAI) defines web accessibility standards as designing and developing websites, tools, and technologies accessible to people with disabilities.

-Ensuring that the web remains accessible to people with disabilities–auditory, cognitive, neurological, physical, speech, or visual–ensures that these individuals can more fully use the web and contribute their knowledge and expertise to it as well.
-They do not become limited to being consumers of content and technologies; rather, they can become developers, designers, and content producers.
+It is crucial to ensure that the web remains accessible to people with disabilities, including those with auditory, cognitive, neurological, physical, speech, or visual impairments.
+This helps them fully use the web and contribute their expertise.
+They can be developers, designers, and content producers rather than just being limited to being consumers of content and technologies.

-For instance, captions enable persons with poor hearing to access videos on the web.
+The benefits of web accessibility extend beyond people with disabilities.
+Web accessibility resources and tools often focus on the experience of users with disabilities.
+However, everyone can benefit from them.
+For example, captions enable persons with poor hearing to access videos on the web.
 But these captions help other users as well.
-If they are watching the video in a noisy area, they can turn on the captions.
-Those who are not fluent in the language used in the video can also read the captions to fully grasp the content’s message.
+They can turn on the captions while watching the video in a noisy area.
+Those not fluent in the language used in the video can also read the captions to understand the content’s message thoroughly.

 YouTube